How to stop Binge Eating with these 9 helpful steps

 However, in one study, it has been shown that fasting can actually increase compulsive eating.
 I have noticed in my clients, that their binge eating got worse when they started intermittent fasting.

 When we skip meals it means we get hungrier.
-When we stop eating, our hunger only intensifies until we end up compulsive overeating and eating the wrong foods.
+When we stop eating, our hunger only intensifies until we end up overeating and eating the wrong foods.
 This can lead to a binge.

 Over time your body will know what is the right amount to eat.
 This is intuitive eating.
 Our bodies will not learn how to eat and how to stop binge eating if we are skipping meals.